Mirascope/eddie/README.md

 ### Initial Setup

-[Needs link to walkthrough and video]
+[Link to blog post and video]

 ### Basic Chat

-[Needs link to walkthrough and video]
+[Link to blog post and video]

 ## Roadmap

 If there are any particular features or projects you would be interested in watching us build, let us know!
 In the meantime, this is what’s on our mind roughly:

+- [ ]  Beautiful Textual CLI App (so Eddie looks like an on-board computer)
 - [ ]  RAG with Memory
 - [ ]  Simple Gmail Tool-Use Agent
 - [ ]  Researcher Agent